XML documents can contain international characters, like Norwegian æøå, or French êèé.

 UTF = Universal character set Transformation Format.

-UTF-8 uses a single byte (8-bits) to represent commonly used characters and two (or three) bytes for the rest.
+UTF-8 uses 1 byte (8-bits) to represent basic Latin characters, and two, three, or four bytes for the rest.

-UTF-16 uses two bytes (16 bits) for most characters, and three bytes for the rest.
+UTF-16 uses 2 bytes (16 bits) for most characters, and four bytes for the rest.

 UTF-8 is the standard character encoding on the web.